instantiator/process-start-info-testing/README.md

 ![Results showing that docker can be found on the PATH, but ffmpeg cannot.](images/test-run-results.png)

+Test `CanFind_ffmpeg_WithoutShellExecute` fails by throwing this `Win32Exception`:

+> Test method `ProcessStartInfoTesting.UseShellExecuteTests.CanFind_ffmpeg_WithoutShellExecute` threw exception: `System.ComponentModel.Win32Exception: No such file or directory`

-In these examples, both appear on the `PATH`, as can be shown with:
+In these examples, both binaries appear on the `PATH`, as can be shown with:

 ```bash
 which ffmpeg